 Author Alex Myers to Speak on Revolutionary Heroine Deborah Sampson and Gender Identity in the American Revolution

-The Museum of the American Revolution’s History After Hours series will return on Tuesday, Jan.
-16, 2018, with extended evening hours from 5 – 8 p.m. on one evening of each month.
-The events feature special themed programs, happy hour food and drink specials, games and trivia, and full access to the Museum’s exhibits.
+The evening is part of the Museum’s History After Hours series, which features extended evening hours from 5 – 8 p.m. on one evening of each month.
+The events feature special themed programs, happy hour food and drink specials in Cross Keys Café from 5 – 7 p.m. (admission to the Museum is not required), games and trivia, and full access to the Museum’s exhibits.
 Tickets for History After Hours are $10 for adults and can be purchased online in advance here or at the door.